Skip to content

 sudo mysql -uroot

-The following SQL statements are now carried out in the MariaDB shell:
+The following SQL statements are now executed in the MariaDB shell

 1